vinayakyengandul/greytrix-ui-kit/README.md

           - **key** - String - this display key when displayKey parameter is true then it will display as a key.
           - **decoration** - BoxDecoration - This is Field decoration to display.
           - **bodyFieldKeyValueFormat** - GtBodyFieldKeyValueFormat - This represented to how to display fields as Column or Row.
+          - **isSpanningWidget**  - Boolean - Used for spanning body fields widgets like Pdf Table ( Used to solve the pdf table issue which was causing problem if one cell content is too large to fit in one Pdf Page, It doesn't add any parent widgets to the pdf table widget and let it span)

 - Example